dotlang/language/doc/RFE.md

-what if it is mixed with optional args? it should be fine. `process = (x:T, y:float|nothing, T: type)` then you call `process(10)` it will be called as `process(10, nothing, int)`
+what if it is mixed with optional args? it should be fine. `process = (x:T, y:float|nothing, T: type)` then you call `process(10)` it will be called as `process(10, nothing, int)` **Proposal**
+1. Generic type arguments are inferred by compiler if they are at tht ene and omitted

 ? -  things that look different should work differently About `=` and `:=`?